Table of Contents

 White-footed House Ant workers feeding on pet food

 The White-footed House Ant, Technomyrmex albipes, ranges from SE Asia to Eastern Australia and New Zealand.
 It is one of the three small, dolichoderine ants which are major pests in Australia.
 These species lack major workers, they have 1segmented waist nodes and do not sting (their venom is smeared from the tip of the abdomen).
 All am relatively soft-bodied and easily squashed when crushed between the fingers.
-White-footed House Ants are dull cloudy black in colour, with largely white legs.
-These ants can live well in gardens and domestic surrounds.
+White-footed House Ants are dull cloudy black in color, with largely white legs.
+These ants can live well in gardens and domestic surroundings.
 They enter houses most frequently in dry periods seeking water in kitchens or bathrooms; and will eat sweet substances or meat.
 Indoors, nests may utilize any suitable space: wall and ceiling voids, insulation batts, even small, empty, storage containers.

 Black House Ant (subfamily Dolichoderinae)